 BAAAM is an Excel-based tool that you can use to manage your trait taxonomies.
 This documentation contains instructions for getting started with BAAAM.

 You will need an API client ID and secret key to use BAAAM.
 (The Username and Password will be same as your login credentials for Audience Marketplace.)
-If you do not already have those credentials, please reach out to Exchange Support and we can set you up with those credentials.
+If you do not already have those credentials, please reach out to Technology Partner Program Support and we can set you up with those credentials.

 The most common causes of errors in BAAAM are: